Phlebotomy

 Career and Technical Education Options

-While Richland does not offer a certificate or degree in Phlebotomy, it does offer a one-semester course in Phlebotomy (HLTH 130) which will prepare students to apply for national certification.
+While Richland does not offer a certificate or degree in Phlebotomy, it does offer a one-semester course in Phlebotomy (HLTH 130).

 Entry Requirements